Sustainability Data

 • 2Japan: We have built an occupational health and safety management framework as stipulated by the Japanese Industrial Safety and Health Act, formulated policies, targets, and plans, and implemented a one-year PDCA cycle.
 Activities are carried out for each level of the organization and cover 100% of employees

-Overseas: We have built the system in accordance with the occupational health and safety laws and regulations of each country
+Overseas: We have built the system in accordance with the occupational health and safety laws and regulations of each country and region

 • 3Japan: Internal audits are implemented at each business site in the form of inspections by the business division with jurisdiction, the Safety & Environment Control Department, the Besshi-Niihama District Division Safety & Environment Control Center (Besshi District), or other organizations.
 The inspections check each business site’s policy, targets, activity plan, and implementation status and check to see if a PDCA cycle is being carried out or not